NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     kept track in.
     Default 4m.
     In bytes or use m(mega), k(kilo), g(giga).
-    The ip ratelimit structure is small, so this data structure likely does not need to be large.
+    The IP ratelimit structure is small, so this data structure likely does not need to be large.

 .. _unbound.conf.ip-ratelimit-slabs:

 ip-ratelimit-slabs: *<number>*
-    Give power of 2 number of slabs, this is used to reduce lock contention in the ip ratelimit tracking data structure.
+    Give power of 2 number of slabs, this is used to reduce lock contention in the IP ratelimit tracking data structure.
     Close to the number of cpus is a fairly good setting.

 .. _unbound.conf.ip-ratelimit-factor: